 - Textbooks/ Materials: Student/parent is responsible for purchasing all required textbooks and/or materials.

-- Tuition and Book Rental Waiver: Students who receive free/reduced lunch are eligible for a tuition waiver and a book rental waiver of $30 per course.
+- Tuition and Book Fee Waiver: Students who receive free/reduced meals are eligible for a tuition waiver and reduced book fee of $30 per course.
 Eligible students must submit documentation from their school system validating eligibility.

-Students must complete and submit application – Collegiate Start @Elon Application for Admission – to counselor/principal for approval.
-The following must accompany the application: $10 application fee (cash or check), copy of SAT/ACT scores, transcript, and free/reduced lunch documentation (if applicable).
+- Students must complete and submit application – Collegiate Start@Elon Application for Admission – to counselor/principal for approval.
+The following must accompany the application: $10 application fee (cash or check made out to Elon University), copy of SAT/ACT scores, transcript, and free/reduced lunch documentation (if applicable).

-Students will be notified of admission decision in writing by Elon University, Office of Education Outreach.
-The Office of Education Outreach will work with the high school guidance counselors and/or administrators to secure a space in the student’s preferred Elon course(s) and assist guidance counselors in finalizing both the high school and Elon class schedule.
+- Students will be notified of admission decision in writing by the Collegiate Start@Elon office.
+The Collegiate Start office will work with high school guidance counselors and/or administrators to secure a space in the student’s preferred Elon course(s) and assist guidance counselors in finalizing both the high school and Elon class schedule.

-Complete and submit the Elon University, Ellington Health and Counseling Center Immunization Form (return by July 1 for fall admission, December 1 for spring admission).
-The Immunization Form can be retrieved online: http://www.elon.edu/e-web/students/health_services/.
+- Complete and submit the Elon University, Ellington Health and Counseling Center Immunization Form (return by July 1 for fall admission, December 1 for spring admission).
+The Immunization Form can be retrieved online.
 Forms should be returned directly to Ellington Health and Counseling Center, 2040 Campus Box, Elon, NC 27244.

 Transfer of Credits